equinor/meetup/README.md

-# meetup
+# Equinor IT Meetup

-Repo for sharing content from Equinor IT Meetup
+Repo for sharing content from [Equinor IT Meetup](https://www.meetup.com/equinor-it/)